-The official comment period for the public open house closed on November 30, 2018 and the official comment period for the Public Hearing is now through June 28, 2019, though we welcome comments at any time.
+The official comment period for the public open house closed on November 30, 2018 and the official comment period for the Public Hearing closed on June 28, 2019, though we welcome comments at any time.

 Williamson County, most notably in Cedar Park, Leander, and Liberty Hill, is experiencing a population boom.
 Between 2016 and 2040 Cedar Park’s population is projected to grow by 31 percent, Liberty Hill by approximately 44 percent, and Leander will see a drastic 271 percent.
 The corridor is expected to continue to attract residential and commercial development, further intensifying congestion and delays.